KristinaRiabova/Introduction_to_client-server_programming_using_TCP/README.md

 Message Format

-The messages exchanged between the client and server have the following format:
-<COMMAND> <ARGUMENT>

-<COMMAND>: The command initiated by the client or server (e.g., GET, LIST, PUT, DELETE, INFO, EXIT).
+The command initiated by the client or server (e.g., GET, LIST, PUT, DELETE, INFO, EXIT).
-<ARGUMENT>: An optional argument associated with certain commands (e.g., filename).
+ An optional argument associated with certain commands (e.g., filename).

 Message Size

 The recommended maximum message size is 1024 bytes, including the command and argument.
 This ensures efficient communication and helps prevent fragmentation issues.

 Commands